lajmong/BIZ4194-Spring-2019/README.md

 * Process

 Ran three separte tests with different criteria of Global_sales being a 'success' and 'failure'.
 First was the median value, 0.29 the other two were random numbers 1.0 and 1.5.
 The plot was drawn with Critic_score in the x-axis and User_score in the y-axis.

+#### Conclusion
+1. Naive bayesian <br>
+Accuracy in NA, JP, EU's valid data has decreased.
+We concluded that JP_sales accuracy is low because most of the values were recorded 0.
+However we could not figure out why the accuracy level of NA and EU sales were low.
+There wasn't a meaningful insight with this method so in conclusion naive bayesian was not an appropriate algorithm for the following data set. <br>
+2. Neural Net <br>
+In the first run, accuracy came out as 0.8235 which is better than the Naive bayesian result.
+There was no overfitting issue and as we have anticipated, user and critic scores have an influence on sales.
+The second run's accuracy came out to be 0.8346, a high score as well.
+However we cannot conclude that this is out of pure luck or can be used as a meaningful predictor for it may simply be showing the video game trend. <br>
+3. k-NN <br>
+Accuracy was respectively 0.5968, 0.8272, 0.9168 when the criteria was 0.29(median), 1.0, and 1.5.
+The difference of sales when successful and failed was significantly drawn in the plot when the criteria was 1.5.
+'Successful' video games had high user and critic score but there wasn't a clear correlation between the two scores for 'failed' video games.
+The result came out different from what we anticipated, user scores would have more impact than critic scores in global sales.<br>
+4. Limitation <br>
+With the sales value in millions, several values that were under millions were recorded as 0.
+(Nearly half of JP_sales were recorded 0)